Relocation Guide · Last updated 2 June 2026

 Gibraltar Driving Licence and Car Registration: What New Residents Need to Know in 2026

-Quick Summary: Gibraltar has its own Driver and Vehicle Licensing Authority (DVLA Gibraltar), separate from the UK DVLA.
-EU licence holders can drive in Gibraltar but should exchange their licence after becoming resident.
-UK licence holders can continue to drive in Gibraltar using a UK licence.
+Quick Summary: Gibraltar has its own DVLA, separate from the UK DVLA in Swansea.
+Gibraltar drives on the right.
+EU licence holders should exchange their licence after becoming resident.
+UK licence holders can continue using their UK licence, but should exchange it at renewal.
 Re-registration of vehicles is required when moving a car to Gibraltar.
-The process is straightforward and handled at DVLA Gibraltar on Town Range.
+The process is handled at DVLA Gibraltar.

 Gibraltar's Own DVLA: What New Residents Need to Know